-The Mountain Race, as it is locally known, first run in 1960 as part of the village show and every year since 1973 (except in 2001 when the show was cancelled due to the Foot & Mouth outbreak).
-It is a traditional village show fell race, basically one from the show ground field to the highest local peak and back.
+The Mountain Race, as it is locally known, was first run in 1960 as part of the village show and every year since 1973 (excluding 2001 foot & mouth).
+It is a traditional village show fell race, one from the showground to the highest local peak and back.